U.S. Relations With Serbia

 More information about Serbia is available on the Serbia Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-Serbia occupies a key strategic juncture in the Balkans at the social, political, and geographic crossroads between Eastern and Western Europe.
-The United States seeks to strengthen its relationship with Serbia through deepening cooperation based on mutual interest and respect.
+Serbia occupies a key strategic juncture in the Balkans at the social, political, and geographic crossroads of Eastern and Western Europe.
+The United States seeks to strengthen its relationship with Serbia by deepening cooperation based on mutual interest and respect.
 The United States wants Serbia to be part of a stable Balkan region, and we pursue this by supporting Serbia’s integration into European institutions, helping normalize Serbia’s relations with Kosovo, strengthening the rule of law, partnering on security issues, and promoting economic growth.

 U.S. Assistance to Serbia